onlyjazz/flask-docs/docs/manage_metrics.md

 | FILE |  $ITEM_AT2_COMPONENT_FILE == '1617024475170_rr.jpg'  |

 ##Add Metric
-In order to add a metric click on **ADD METRIC** green button.
+In order to add a metric click on the green **ADD METRIC** button.

 ![Screenshot](img/metrics/metrics_add_metric.PNG)

 There are few properties of metric:

-* **Name** - the name of the new metric.
+* **Name** - The name of the new metric.
-* **Trigger time** - optional field, time of metric values generation.
-If this field is empty - metric values will generate in real time.
+* **Trigger time** - This is an optional field, representing time of metric values generation.
+If this field is empty, the metric values will generate in real time.
 * **Expression** - see [Expression](manage_metrics.md#the-metrics-pattern-language)

 ##Run the study metrics

 In the **RUN** option you can run your study metrics.

-Click **RUN** green button to run your study metrics.
+Click on the green **RUN** button to run your study metrics.

 A success/error message will appear.

 ![Screenshot](img/metrics/metrics_run.PNG)

-For view the result click on **VIEW METRICS VALUE** blue button.
+To view the result click on the blue **VIEW METRICS VALUE** button.

 ##Study Metric Values

-In the **VIEW METRICS VALUE** option you can view your study metric values.
+On the **VIEW METRICS VALUE** option you can view your study metric values.

 !!!tip